kayazay/8-Week-SQL-Challenge/Dannys-Pizza-Runner/README.md

 <details>
 <summary>
-To solve the questions in this challenge I created a VIEW - `ingredients_pizza` that encompasses all fields required in the questions for this section C.
+To solve the questions in this challenge I created a VIEW (DDL contained within the dropdown) The view - `ingredients_pizza` encompasses all fields required in the questions for this section C.
 </summary>

 ```sql